ParadigmHyperloop/recruiting-challenges/fall-2020/README.md

 Main Points:
 * OOP - Object Oriented Programming
 * Keep data and ways to interact with that data together
-* A class is like a blueprint for an object (oftem classes represent real world objects)
+* A class is like a blueprint for an object (often classes represent real world objects)
 * Can create many instances of a class, with different parameters!
 * An instance of a class **is** an object.